yigittacir/yigittacir/README.md

 # 💫 About Me:
-Hi there, I'm Yiğit! 👋 software engineering student based in Türkiye
+👋 Hi there, I'm Yiğit , software engineering student based in Türkiye

+I  try to build whatever backend system or game idea comes to mind.

 My main tech focus includes:
 * Building foundations with **Backend** tech (Java, Node.js, PostgreSQL).
 * Bringing stories to life with **Game Dev** logic (Unity, C#).

+# I am also an active Core Team Organisation Team Member at GDG on Campus Çankaya.

 # Fun Facts:
 * I have a cat.
 Her name is Elis.